 Is PCIe 4.0 worth it for SSDs?

-If you want the absolute fastest drives available then PCIe 4.0 SSDs are the way to go.
-They're quicker than any PCIe 3.0 drive, and will make large file transfers for such things as video editing lightning fast.
-They will also be prepared for the future of gaming in Windows 11 with the DirectStorage feature being used to take the load off the CPU and fire data directly at the graphics card to improve performance and shorten, or even remove, load times in tomorrow's open world games.
+If you want the absolute fastest drives available, then PCIe 4.0 SSDs are the way to go.
+They're quicker than any PCIe 3.0 drive and will make large file transfers for such things as video editing lightning fast.
+They will also be prepared for the future of gaming.
+The DirectStorage feature is used to take the load off the CPU and fire data directly at the graphics card to improve performance and shorten, or even remove, load times in tomorrow's open-world games.

 Yes, you can.
-They M.2 socket is identical between the two generations of interface and so a PCIe 4.0 SSD will fit comfortably inside a PCIe 3.0 slot.
-They will also function perfectly well too, except the Gen4 drive will be limited by the speed of the older interface.
+The M.2 socket is identical between the two generations of interface, and so a PCIe 4.0 SSD will fit comfortably inside a PCIe 3.0 slot.
+They will also function perfectly well, except the Gen4 drive will be limited by the speed of the older interface.

-That is is theoretically 4GB/s, but is actually closer to 3,500MB/s due to various overheads.
-PCIe 4.0 SSDs do cost more than their PCIe 3.0 counterparts though, so unless you're planning to upgrade to a supporting platform soon, it's probably worth sticking with a more-affordable PCIe 3.0 drive.
+That is is theoretically 4GB/s, but it is closer to 3,500MB/s due to various overheads.
+PCIe 4.0 SSDs do cost more than their PCIe 3.0 counterparts, though, so unless you're planning to upgrade to a supporting platform soon, it's probably worth sticking with a more affordable PCIe 3.0 drive.

 How do we test PCIe 4.0 SSDs?

-When it comes to the real world tests, we time how long it takes to copy a 30GB game install across the drive, and also use PCMark10 and Final Fantasy XIV: Shadowbringers, which includes a level load test.
-We also check operating temperatures, to ensure that the drive isn't getting too hot and throttling.
+When it comes to real-world tests, we time how long it takes to copy a 30GB game install across the drive and use PCMark10 and Final Fantasy XIV: Shadowbringers, which includes a level load test.
+We also check operating temperatures to ensure that the drive isn't getting too hot and throttling.

 How big a PCIe 4.0 SSD should I buy?

 As big as you can afford.
-At the very least you want room to install Windows 10 and a few of your most played games.
-As games get bigger we increasingly see 500GB as being a bit cramped, and if you're buying for the long term, then a 1TB makes more sense.
-Newer models appear to start at 500GB, so there's not a lot of option below that much of the time anyway.
+At the very least, you want the room to install Windows 10 and a few of your most played games.
+As games get bigger, we increasingly see 500GB as being a bit cramped, and if you're buying for the long term, then a 1TB makes more sense.
+Newer models appear to start at 500GB, so there are not many options below that much of the time anyway.